fallais/goangecryption/README.md

 > A PNG chunk is composed of : **Size (4-byte)** | **Name (4-byte)** | **Data (n-byte)** | **CRC32 (4-byte)**

+> It could be useful to read the [PNG specifications](http://www.libpng.org/pub/png/spec/1.2/PNG-Contents.html)

 ### Step 1 : determine the IV

 In order to determine the first encrypted block :